dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-An application is a program that automates behavior of programmable systems on behalf of its users.
-Ideally, applications are easy for those users to comprehend, control, compose, extend, modify, and share.
-Especially at runtime.
+In my vision of software systems, applications are easy for those users to comprehend, control, compose, extend, modify, and share - especially at runtime.
+Further, applications should be robust and resilient, degrade gracefully and recover swiftly from disruption.

-This document proposes an application model for Glas systems that contributes to these goals.
-The core concept of this model is the *Transaction Machine*.
+Kahn Process Networks (KPNs) are not an optimal foundation for applications.
+KPNs capture state, which hinders runtime update.
+KPNs do not gracefully handle unbounded disruption such as network partitioning.
+KPNs are best for modeling deterministic, interactive computations at very large scales.
+Glas program model is based on KPNs to support very large, reproducible builds.

+The *Transaction Machine* (TXM), described below, is much closer to my ideal application model.
+The TXM separates state and behavior which simplifies observation and modification of both.
+TXMs support partitioning and non-determinism (via fork), and are naturally resilient to disruption.
+A TXM does require a deterministic, interactive computation to represent the transaction, and KPNs are a good fit for this role.

+This document describes Transaction Machine, how it might be implemented in Glas systems, and how applications might be developed with it.

 ## Transaction Machine